radioshiny/astroph_new/docs/get_start.rst

 'Myers, P. C.' is already exist in the 'author' list.
 Nothing changed!

-Keyword searches for titles and abstracts ignore case, but are sensitive to spaces and hyphens:
+Keyword searches for titles and abstracts ignore cases, but are sensitive to spaces and hyphens:

 >>> apn.add_interest(keyword=['starless', 'protostellar'])